 For example, a party with 5% of the party vote would normally get about six seats.
 If that party also wins seven electorates, it gets seven electorate MPs and no list MPs.
 The total number of MPs increases to 121.

-New Zealand has had three Parliaments with overhangs.
+New Zealand has had four Parliaments with overhangs.

 - From 2005 to 2008, there were 121 MPs